-Open Forest is a participatory artwork performing an experimental inquiry into different forests and forest data sets.
-The work consists of a series of performative actions, shapeshifting portals, and speculative research instruments exploring diverse forest data flows.
-It helps to reimagine and rearrange relationships among various entities and creatures with different connections to forests, such as scientists, citizens, sensors, environmental data, climate change, non-human animals and trees.
-One of our aims is to expand the landscape, in which stories about forests and the creatures that live in and around them can be told, and care about them enacted.
+Open Forest is an experimental inquiry into various forests and forest data sets.
+The work consists of a series of performative actions, observations and speculative research instruments.
+In the project, we walk with various forests, including a highly instrumentalized forest field station in Finland, an urban forest in Australia, a protected forest area in the Czech Republic and forest gardens, or chagras, in Colombia.
+The work invites participants to reflect on the relationships between various entities and creatures with different connections to forests, such as scientists, citizens, city officials, sensors, environmental data, trees, and the overarching climate crisis.
+One of our aims is to expand the landscape in which stories about forests can be told, and care about them enacted.

-As a participatory project, Open Forest is premised upon direct public engagement, offering several entryways into and levels of participation with the work: exploring various forests and data through engagements with interactive installations and artifacts, joining hybrid cyber-physical forest walks, and co-creating new forest data-sets and stories.
+Open Forest is premised upon direct public engagement, offering several entryways into and levels of participation with the work: exploring various forests and forest-data through engagements with interactive installations and artifacts, joining hybrid cyber-physical forest walks, and co-creating new forest-stories.

-In Finland, the creative work and research are situated in Helsinki and in the Hyytiälä forestry field station (Juupajoki) and facilitated by designers and researchers from Aalto University.
-The first seeds of the Finnish part of the project were showcased in the A Bloc shopping centre space in November 2020 – April 2021, where we worked for six months and interviewed various forest stakeholders including forestry researchers, tree physiologists, artists, and forest data managers about their relationships to the forest.
+In Finland, the creative work and research are situated in Helsinki and its surroundings (e.g., Sipoonkorpi National Park ) and in the Hyytiälä forestry field station in Juupajoki.
+Facilitated by designers and researchers from Aalto University, the first seeds of the Finnish part of the project were showcased in the A Bloc shopping center space, where we worked for six months (November 2020 – April 2021) and interviewed various forest stakeholders including forestry researchers, tree physiologists, artists, and forest data managers about their relationships to the forest.